Aletheia Coaching: An Evolution in Enneagram-based Coaching

 Counteractive coaching generates unnecessary resistance to development

-The weakness of the Enneagram, as popularly used, is the method that accompanies its view.
-Broadly speaking, the most common method used in Enneagram-based coaching is what we call a counteractive approach.
-Counteractive approaches attempt to rebalance the extremes of a fixation through practices that oppose or counterbalance its motivations, thoughts, feelings, and behaviors.
+As popularly used, the weakness of the Enneagram is the method accompanying its view.
+The most common method used in Enneagram-based coaching is what we call a counteractive approach.
+Counteractive approaches attempt to rebalance the extremes of fixation through practices that oppose or counterbalance its motivations, thoughts, feelings, and behaviors.

-In theory rebalancing these extremes makes sense, however, in practice attempting to do so often generates internal friction and resistance that must then be overcome to generate development.
+Rebalancing these extremes makes sense in theory.
+However, attempting to do so in practice often generates internal friction and resistance that must then be overcome to generate development.
 As you will see, this undermines the effectiveness of coaching and, we believe, is entirely unnecessary to generate development.

-Let’s look at some example of this.
+Let’s look at some examples of this.
 When taking a counteractive approach, we ask:

-4. Individualistic Type 4s to focus more on what’s positive in life and less on what’s missing, especially within themselves, and appreciating their ordinariness
+4. Individualistic Type 4s to focus more on what’s positive in life and less on what’s missing, especially within themselves, and appreciate their ordinariness.

-7. Epicurean Type 7s to embrace the constraints on their behavior, to savor what’s present instead of always searching for more, and to explore their feelings of deprivation instead of fleeing from them
+7. Epicurean Type 7s to embrace the constraints on their behavior, savor what’s present instead of constantly searching for more, and explore their feelings of deprivation instead of fleeing from them.

-9. Peacekeeping Type 9s to deepen contact with themselves, express their needs and desires, and to relish conflict rather than avoid it at all costs
+9. Peacekeeping Type 9s to deepen contact with themselves, express their needs and desires, and relish conflict rather than avoid it at all costs.

 If you are already an Enneagram-based coach, these counteractive strategies are familiar to you.
-They represent ideals that are of great help if they can be implemented.
+They represent ideals that would be of great help if they could be implemented.
 Yet, time and again, clients resist these antidotes even when they rationally understand the need to address the sabotaging extremes of their personality type.
-These counteractive approaches are a classic case of attempting self-improvement, which often reinforces the client’s sense of self-deficiency, when self-unfoldment will be more powerfully developmental, and foster the client’s sense of innate sufficiency.
+These counteractive approaches are a classic case of attempting self-improvement, often reinforcing the client’s sense of self-deficiency when self-unfoldment would be more powerfully developmental and foster the client’s sense of innate sufficiency.

 From the perspective of Aletheia Coaching, we can understand how this resistance is generated.
-Ego fixations are composed of constellations of Parts (both Protector Parts and Hurt Parts).
-All Parts have a positive intention.
-They also have a negative unintended side-effect, which the client usually wants to suffer less.
-Self psychology shows us that all Parts want to feel seen, understood, loved, and valued exactly as they are for their positive intentions.
-When this happens, Parts will spontaneously relax, release, and unfold thereby also reducing their negative unintended side-effects.
+Ego fixations consist of constellations of Parts (Protector Parts and Hurt Parts).
+All Parts have a positive intention but also have a negative unintended side effect, which the client usually wants to reduce.
+Self-psychology shows us that all Parts want to feel seen, understood, loved, and valued exactly as they are for their positive intentions.
+When this happens, Parts spontaneously relax, release, and unfold, thereby also reducing their negative unintended side effects.

 The core principle of Aletheia Coaching is Letting Be / Letting Unfold.
 As we relax the inner struggle, and Parts feel seen, understood, loved, and valued exactly as they are, they spontaneously unfold.
-This occurs effortlessly and offers a stark contrast to the frustrating struggle experienced by coaches who take a counteractive approach.
+This occurs effortlessly and starkly contrasts the frustrating struggle experienced by coaches who take a counteractive approach.

 A Next-generation Approach to Enneagram-based Coaching